Is AJ Back on the market?

 They may try to be subtle about it, but you still know what they really want is for you to want new windows.

-You keep saying you don’t want new windows, you write a blog about it and send it to them, but they just. keep. asking.
+You keep saying you don’t want new windows, you even write a blog about it 😉 but new window salesmen just. keep. asking.

 Does this scenario feel good or not so good?